sgarcia0206/comp122-f23/reference/TAC2mips.md

 # Java TAC to MIPS Transliteration

-Once you have rewritten your JAVA method into the JAVA TAC style, you can use the information in this documement to transliterate your method into a MIPS subroutine.
+Once you have rewritten your JAVA method into the JAVA TAC style, you can use the information in this document to transliterate your method into a MIPS subroutine.

 Note that sometimes there is not a 100% direct correlation between your JAVA TAC instruction and a set of MIPS instruction.
 Hence, some thinking is necessary when performing the transliteration.

 ## Other Resources

-  - MIPS Cheatsheet: ~/classes/comp122/reference/MIPS-cheatsheet.pdf
+  - MIPS Cheat-sheet: ~/classes/comp122/reference/MIPS-cheatsheet.pdf
   - Java to Java TAC transformation: (under development)

 ## Notation: